Fractal tiles induced by tent maps

-where $\spk{\cdot,\cdot}$ denotes the inner product.
-Then the collection $\left\{\bfxi + \R_\zeta(a): (\bfxi,a) \in \Xi_{{\rm sr}}\right\}$ is a tiling (the self-replicating tiling) of the contractive space $\mathbb{K}_c$. \end{proposition} Note that for irreducible substitutions the self-replicating tiling is a proper tiling if and only if the lattice tiling is proper (see \cite{Ito-Rao.2006}).
+Then the collection $\left\{\bfx + \R_\zeta(a): (\bfx,a) \in \Xi_{{\rm sr}}\right\}$ is a multi-tiling (the self-replicating multi-tiling) of the space $\KK_\zeta$. \end{proposition} Note that for irreducible substitutions the self-replicating multi-tiling is a proper tiling if and only if the lattice multi-tiling is proper (see \cite{Ito-Rao.2006}).
 An analogous statement for the reducible case (provided that Condition~\eqref{qmc} is satisfied) does not seem to exist but due to the lack of counterexamples one may conjecture that such an equivalence holds for reducible substitutions, too.
-However, in the present article the covering degree of the self-replicating tiling is not important.
+However, in the present article the covering degree of the self-replicating multi-tiling is not important.

-We now introduce two graphs induced by the two types of tilings, the self-replicating boundary graph $\Gamma_\zeta^{({\rm sr})}$ and the lattice boundary graph $\Gamma_\zeta^{({\rm lat})}$.
-In \cite[Section~5.2]{Siegel-Thuswaldner.2009} these graphs are discussed in a more general context.
-We adopted here the more compact definion given in \cite{Loridant-Messaoudi-Surer-Thuswaldner.2013}.
+We now introduce two graphs induced by the two types of multi-tilings, the self-replicating boundary graph $\Gamma_\zeta^{({\rm sr})}$ and the lattice boundary graph $\Gamma_\zeta^{({\rm lat})}$.
+Originally these graphs are defined in \cite[Section~5.2]{Siegel-Thuswaldner.2009} where the interested reader finds a more general discussion.
+We adopt here the more compact definition given in \cite{Loridant-Messaoudi-Surer-Thuswaldner.2013}.

 The vertices of the two boundary graph are contained in the set